 Animals Killed for Meat

 The meat industry is by far the biggest killer of animals around the world.
-It’s also responsible for relentless, routine cruelty to pigs, sheep, cows, chickens, ducks, geese and other animals who suffer every minute of their short lives.
+It’s also responsible for relentless, routine cruelty to pigs, sheep, cows, chickens, ducks, geese, and other animals on farms, who suffer for every minute of their short lives.

 The story is similar for all animals reared for their flesh.
 Females are repeatedly forcibly impregnated.
-Babies are torn away from their mothers, mutilated, kept in filthy and severely crowded conditions and fed a cocktail of drugs and chemicals sometimes causing their bodies to become oversized, resulting in numerous health problems.
-Then, often when they’re only a few months old, they endure a stressful and terrifying trip to the abattoir, where many are killed while still conscious.
+Babies are torn away from their mothers, mutilated, and kept in filthy and severely crowded conditions.
+Then, often when they’re only a few months old, they endure a stressful and terrifying trip to the abattoir, where many are ineffectively stunned and therefore killed while still conscious.

 Chickens | Cows | Ducks and Geese | Pigs | Sheep

-Chickens raised for meat, or “broiler chickens”, are farmed more intensively than any other type of animal.
-Newly hatched chicks are sent into huge, dusty, windowless sheds with 30,000 or more other birds.
+Chickens raised for meat, or “broiler chickens”, are one of the most abused animals.
+Newly hatched chicks are sent into huge windowless sheds with 30,000 or more other birds.
 There, they live amid their own waste for their whole lives, never feeling the warmth of the sun on their backs or grass underfoot.
 Bred to grow unnaturally fast and fed a mix of high-protein feed and antibiotics, these unhappy birds develop such a large upper body that they can barely support their own weight.
 Many become immobile after a couple of weeks, dying of starvation or heart failure.
-They reach “slaughter weight” at only 41 days old.
+They reach “slaughter weight” at only 42 days old.

-Chickens on these grim factory farms commonly suffer from severe health problems, including deformed or arthritic legs because of excess weight gain, foot rot from never having their bedding changed, infectious diseases such as salmonella and listeria and heat stress, heart failure, breast blisters and dermatitis caused by severe crowding.
+Chickens on grim factory farms commonly suffer from severe health problems, including deformed or arthritic legs because of excess weight gain, foot rot from never having their bedding changed, infectious diseases caused by pathogens such as salmonella and listeria, and heat stress, heart failure, breast blisters, and dermatitis as a result of severe crowding.
 As if this weren’t bad enough, farmers frequently subject the animals to agonising procedures such as amputating part of their beaks with an infra-red laser.